kindspirit/better_bind_polyfill/README.md

 This polyfills `Function.prototype.bind()` in IE 5-8 as well any other browser that supports ES3+ but is lacking support for `Function.prototype.bind()`

 The shim for `Function: name` works in IE because IE does not natively support `Function: name`.
 Old browsers that supported `Function: name` natively but didn't conform to ES6 cannot be shimmed because `Function: name` was neither configurable nor writable.
-It also can't be shimmed in IE 5-8 as there was no getter support on prototypes.
+It also can't be shimmed in IE 5-8 as there was no getter support on prototypes (but boundFunc.name is still assigned to "bound funcName" or just "bound " if the target function's name cannot be retrieved.

 Examples:
 ```